 In the Inland Empire, Health Care and Social Assistance is the largest industry sector, employing over a quarter of a million workers, followed by Retail Trade, Professional and Business Services, Educational Services, and Manufacturing.3

-We engaged 286,295 people most impacted by the pandemic and these residents and our partners worked with us to identify best practices and gaps in COVID response strategies, community resources, and healthcare workforce.
 Successful transformation of the Health Care and Social Assistance workforce and effective COVID-19 responses depend on ensuring adequate capacity, training, and cultural engagement of a wide range of healthcare professions.
-Training, recruiting and employing Community Health Workers (CHWs) and other frontline workers within the various pipelines has been identified as a critical strategy.
+Training, recruiting and employing Community Health Workers (CHWs/Ps) and other frontline workers within the various pipelines has been identified as a critical strategy.

 Workforce development is an approach by organizations and the government to focus on equipping workers with skills to help them be more productive at their workplaces.
 The UC Berkeley Center for Labor Research and Education defines a “high road workforce” as one where businesses “compete on the basis of the quality of their products and services by investing in their workforce.”
 The Center also notes that investing in a workforce includes strategies that support the kinds of jobs created and the organizations and systems that offer them, and training strategies, which prepare the workforce for those jobs.
 4